devoworm/Raising-the-Worm-Brain/Manuscript.md

 <p align="center">
   <img width="256" height="227" src=""><BR>
-  __Figure 5.__ Schematic of first-mover dynamics.
+  <b>Figure 5.</b> Schematic of first-mover dynamics.
 A: a simple relationship between endogenous processes and inputs, B: a potential first-mover strategy for intrinsic circuits (time of birth in hypothetical minutes), C: transformation from circles (that constitute networks) to boxes.
 </p>

 In a sequential game, initial moves and their associated payoffs provide context for endogenous behavior in newly-connected cells.
 This allows neurons to be reorganized in terms of function rather than anatomical structure.
 Over time, as newer cells are integrated into the network, subsequent moves further constrain the function of the intrinsic circuit until all cells are connected.
 However, new inputs from older cells can disrupt this first-mover advantage by re-establishing the role of each cell in the new circuit.